 In addition to acting, Mary Gish rented out rooms in the family's New York apartment—this is how Dorothy and her sister met future film star Mary Pickford, who was originally known as Gladys Smith.
 Years later, the Gish sisters approached Pickford after she began appearing in movies by D.W.
 Griffith.
 Pickford introduced them to Griffith, which soon led to their film debut.
 Dorothy was 14 years old when she and Lillian appeared in An Uneasy Enemy.

 Silent Film Star

-The following year, Dorothy showed off her dramatic talents.
-She played a blind woman in Orphans of the Storm (1921), co-starring with her sister.
+The following year, Dorothy showed off her dramatic talents: She played a blind woman in Orphans of the Storm (1921), co-starring with her sister.

 Gish returned to film in 1944 with a supporting role in Our Hearts Were Young and Gay.
 Two years later, she appeared in Centennial Summer.
 But for Gish, the "talkies" held little appeal.
-She starred on Broadway as painter Mary Surratt in 1947's The Story of Mary Surratt.
-In 1950, Gish made her final Broadway appearance in The Man.
+She starred on Broadway as painter Mary Surratt in 1947's The Story of Mary Surratt, and in 1950, she made her final Broadway appearance in The Man.

-The following year, Gish returned to the screen in The Whistle at Eaton Falls starring Lloyd Bridges.
-She told The New York Times how much filmmaking had changed since her heyday.
-"Films have become easier work since I was last here.
-In the old days an actress did her own make-up and hair, prepared her costumes and sometimes worked fifteen and sixteen hours a day."
-She worked with director Otto Preminger on her last film, The Cardinal (1963).
+The following year, Gish returned to the screen in The Whistle at Eaton Falls, starring Lloyd Bridges.
+In an interview with The New York Times, she discussed how much filmmaking had changed since her heyday: "Films have become easier work since I was last here," she said.
+"In the old days, an actress did her own makeup and hair, prepared her costumes, and sometimes worked 15 and 16 hours a day."
+Gish worked with director Otto Preminger on her last film, The Cardinal (1963).